Constant-sized correlations are sufficient to robustly self-test maximally entangled states with unbounded dimension: Abstract

 \section{Abstract}

-We show that for any prime odd integer $d$, there exists a correlation of size $\Theta(r)$ that can robustly self-test a maximally entangled state of dimension $4d-4$, where $r$ is the smallest multiplicative generator of $\Zd$.
-The construction of the correlation uses the embedding procedure proposed by Slofstra (\textit{Forum of Mathematics, Pi.} Vol.~$7$, ($2019$)).
-Since there are infinitely many prime numbers whose smallest multiplicative generator is at most $5$ (M. Murty \textit{The Mathematical Intelligencer} $10.4$ ($1988$)), our result implies that constant-sized correlations are sufficient for robust self-testing of maximally entangled states with unbounded local dimension.
+Let $p$ be an odd prime and let $r$ be the smallest generator of the multiplicative group $\Zp$.
+We show that there exists a correlation of size $\Theta(r^2)$ that self-tests a maximally entangled state of local dimension $p-1$.
+The construction of the correlation uses the embedding procedure proposed by Slofstra (\textit{Forum of Mathematics, Pi.} ($2019$)).
+Since there are infinitely many prime numbers whose smallest multiplicative generator is in the set $\set{2,3,5}$ ( D.R.
+Heath-Brown \textit{The Quarterly Journal of Mathematics} ($1986$) and M. Murty \textit{The Mathematical Intelligencer} ($1988$)), our result implies that constant-sized correlations are sufficient for self-testing of maximally entangled states with unbounded local dimension.